JaykeBird/ssui/README.md

 ### Notes

-If you recieve this message (`SourceRoot items must include at least one top-level (not nested) item when DeterministicSourcePaths is true`) when trying to debug, make sure you have Visual Studio set to the Debug configuration, and not the Release configuration (this is the drop-down to the left of the Start button, or you can access it via Build > Configuration Manager... and set the active configuration there).
+If you receive this message (`SourceRoot items must include at least one top-level (not nested) item when DeterministicSourcePaths is true`) when trying to debug, make sure you have Visual Studio set to the Debug configuration, and not the Release configuration (this is the drop-down to the left of the Start button, or you can access it via Build > Configuration Manager... and set the active configuration there).

 ## Credits/Usage